 When I think of all the books I have read, and of the wise words I have heard spoken, and of the anxiety I have given to parents and grandparents, and of the hopes that I have had … my own life seems to me a preparation for something that never happens.

 Perhaps this is what’s so disturbing about time.
 It refers to a now unreal past, a vanishingly short present, all while leading to a future that never arrives.
-Perhaps something is just amiss in life, and part of that something manifests itself in time’s flow.
-Personal immortality has been proposed to ameliorate our worries.
-But I reject the comfort of charlatans, of purveyors of salves.
+Perhaps something is just amiss in life, and part of what’ missing manifests itself in time’s flow.
+Personal immortality has been proposed to ameliorate our worries, but I reject the comfort of charlatans, of purveyors of salves.
 As Diderot put it: “Lost in an immense forest during the night I have only a small light to guide me.
 An unknown man appears and says to me: ‘My friend blow out your candle so you can better find your way.’
 This unknown man is a theologian.”

-Today we have an endless variety of cults from which to choose.
+Today we have many cults from which to choose.
 But I reject them.
 Instead I will keep my candle, my little light of reason, even though I am lost in time.
 No longer in the Dark Ages, I will not be guided by the blind.
 I will be, as Buddha counseled, a lamp unto myself.